viamrobotics/docs/docs/extend/modular-resources/create.md

     """
     MyBase implements a base that only supports set_power (basic forward/back/turn controls) is_moving (check if in motion), and stop (stop all motion).

-    It inherits from the built-in resource type Base and conforms to the ``Reconfigurable`` protocol, which signifies that this component can be reconfigured.
+    It inherits from the built-in resource subtype Base and conforms to the ``Reconfigurable`` protocol, which signifies that this component can be reconfigured.

     Additionally, it specifies a constructor function ``MyBase.new_base`` which confirms to the ``resource.types.ResourceCreator`` type required for all models.
     """